From NKAA, Notable Kentucky African Americans Database (main entry)

-Birch, Augustine Edward(born: 1908 - died: 2000) Augustine E. Birch, born in Winchester, KY, was the son of Eva Downey Birch and Edward Eginton Birch.
+Birch, Augustine Edward(born: 1908 - died: 2000) Augustine E. Birch was born in Winchester, KY to Eva Downey Birch and Edward Eginton Birch.
 He was a supervisor for the Apprentice Information Center of the Cincinnati Bureau Employment Services, a division of the U.S. Department of Labor.
-Birch was director of the Cincinnati Apprenticeship Information Center in 1969 when it was one of three centers in Ohio and one of 35 centers in the United States.
+Birch was director of the Cincinnati Apprenticeship Information Center in 1969 when it was one of three such centers in Ohio and one of 35 in the United States.
 Access to the apprentice training programs was supposed to be a step toward getting hired in the trade industries.

-Birch was a 1931 graduate of Kentucky State University where he was class president, a featured tenor soloist, and had a participant in the college choir.
+Birch was a 1931 graduate of Kentucky State University where he was class president, a featured tenor soloist, and a participant in the college choir.
 He was a member of the Cincinnati Chapter of the Kentucky State University Alumni Association, serving as chair of the scholarship committee beginning in 1975.
 The Augustine Birch Scholarship is named in his honor.
-Birch was also a Tuskegee Airman with the U.S. Air Force during World War II; he enlisted in Indiana on October 8, 1943, according to his military enlistment record.
+Birch was also a Tuskegee Airman with the U.S. Air Force during World War II; he enlisted in Indiana on October 8, 1943.

 For more see "Here are addresses of the U.S.A.'s 35 Apprenticeship Information Centers," The Machinist, 4/17/1969, p.
 8; and "Deaths - Augustine Birch, 92, was job counselor," The Cincinnati Post, 8/25/2000, News section, p.
 19A.